Aydın Province: Roads

-Izmir to Aydın motorway, Motorway O-31, was built in the 1990s and is the city's main thoroughfare.
+İzmir to Aydın motorway, Motorway O-31, was built in the 1990s and is the city's main thoroughfare.
 An extension of this motorway to Denizli is currently under construction, with longer-term plans to extend it to Antalya.

 Railway

-There is a passenger train service passing through Aydın, connecting the city to Izmir and Denizli.
+There is a passenger train service passing through Aydın, connecting the city to İzmir and Denizli.
 This passenger train runs five trains per day.